A713672/LeaveManager-MCPServer/README.md

-# Build Your First MCP Server: Leave Management
+# Agentic Demo - MCP Server: Leave Management

 This project demonstrates how to build a **Model Context Protocol (MCP) server** for managing leave requests.
 The server interacts with a **mock leave database** and **mock employees database** and responds to queries from an MCP client that is Claude Desktop install locally on system.